3.00 GENERAL INSPECTION INSTRUCTIONS

 3.05 SALVAGED PROJECT MATERIALS REPORTING

 Many project plans indicate that some removal items shall be stockpiled or salvaged to a nearby maintenance facility.
-To accomplish documentation of these items, a "Salvaged Project Materials" form has been developed.
-Copy the form in Appendix 3‑1 as needed.

 The form shall be completely filled out any time project materials are salvaged to a maintenance facility.
 The form needs the signature and initials of the project inspector and the maintenance employee who received the material.